Trojan122345/SudokuSolver/README.md

   - Solving algorithm with basic solving methods and one advanced one
   - Solving attempts are animated
       - Final digits are shown as a big number
-      - Possible digits are shown as smaller numbers, located based on the number
+      - Possible digits are shown as smaller digits, located based on the number

 Next goals:
   - Adding the rest of advanced solving strategies